emacsway/emacsway.github.io/_sources/en/cache-dependencies.txt

 Read committed
 --------------

-There is a problem, especially when you are using the pattern `ActiveRecord`_.
+There is a problem, especially when you use the pattern `ActiveRecord`_.
-The probability of the problem can be reduced by using the pattern `DataMapper`_ together with `Unit of Work`_, this reduces the interval of time between data saving and transaction commit.
+The probability of the problem can be reduced by using the pattern `DataMapper`_ together with `Unit of Work`_ to reduce the interval of time between data saving and transaction commit.
 But the problem is still possible.

 In contrast to the replication problem, it would be preferable to use tag locking here until the transaction will be committed, because the current process reads different data than concurrent processes.
 It's impossible to say which process (the current process or concurrent one) will have created the cache, thus it would be desirable to avoid cache creation until transaction is committed.